gershnik/intrusive_shared_ptr/doc/ref_counted.md

 * Copy and move assignment operators are similarly **deleted**
 * Protected default constructor.
 Reference count is set to 1 in it.
 * Protected destructor.
+* Protected `void destroy() const noexcept`.
+Called when reference count drops to 0 to destroy the object.
+The default implementation calls `delete` on derived class pointer.
+Can be overriden in a derived class.
 * Public `void add_ref() const noexcept`.
 Increments reference count.
 Can be overriden in a derived class.
 * Public `void sub_ref() const noexcept`.
 Decrements reference count and destroys the object if it reaches 0.
 Can be overriden in a derived class.
 * If the class supports weak references then two additional public methods are available `weak_ptr get_weak_ptr()` and
   `const_weak_ptr get_weak_ptr() const`.
   These methods are **not** `noexcept`.
 Weak reference "control block" is created lazily when a weak reference is requested for the first time.
 If memory allocation or customized weak reference class constructor throws these methods will throw.
 Subsequent calls will be `noexcept`.
 * Protected `const weak_value_type * get_weak_value() const`.
 Only meaningfull if the class supports weak references.
-This is the actual method that retrieves raw pointer to weak reference.
+This is the actual method that retrieves raw pointer to weak reference used to implement `get_weak_ptr`.
 Not `nonexcept`.
 Can be overriden in a derived class.
 * Protected `weak_value_type * make_weak_reference(intptr_t count) const`.
 Only meaningfull if the class supports weak references.
 This method is called to create weak reference (control block) when one is needed for the first time.
 The returned pointer has its own reference count already incremented (as appropriate for a method returning raw pointer).
 Can be overriden in a derived class.